SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-benchmarking.md

 	**The results of the benchmarking procedure**

-1. Both pictures and the table can be copied in the usual way (see the [*Simple seasonal adjustment of a single time series*](../case-studies/simplesa-single.html) scenario).
+1. Both pictures and the table can be copied the usual way (see the [*Simple seasonal adjustment of a single time series*](../case-studies/simplesa-single.html) scenario).

 	{: .text-center.image-wrapper}